-Private member bill on Sabarimala to be introduced in LS; Devaswom Board asks for ordinance
+Private member bill on Sabarimala introduced in LS; Devaswom Board asks for ordinance

-New Delhi, June 21: A Private Member's Bill seeking a ban on the entry of women aged 10-40 years in the Sabarimala temple is likely to tabled in Lok Sabha today.
+New Delhi, June 21: A Private Member's Bill seeking a ban on the entry of women aged 10-40 years in the Sabarimala temple was tabled in Lok Sabha on Friday.

-Revolutionary Socialist Party's Member of Parliament NK Premachandran will introduce the bill to restore the status quo of the practices of Sabarimala temple in Kerala as existed on September 1, 2018.
+Revolutionary Socialist Party's Member of Parliament NK Premachandran introduced the bill to restore the status quo of the practices of Sabarimala temple in Kerala as existed on September 1, 2018.

 The Supreme Court, on September 28 last year, declared a Kerala government law barring women aged between 10 and 40 years from entering the Sabarimala temple unconstitutional.
 The Supreme Court judgment threw the Sabarimala temple open for women on all age groups.